 With refueling during races being banned after the 2009 season, Formula 1 teams have had to develop their engines to become much more fuel efficient.
 They can no longer burn as much fuel as they like in order to go faster.

 It has become a challenge both for engineers and drivers to get their cars from the start of the race all the way to the end without running out of fuel.
 Everything needs to be carefully calculated, and the engine performance needs to be monitored properly in order to stay fast enough to remain competitive.

-The average distance of a Formula 1 race is 305 kilometers (190 miles).
+The minimum distance of a Formula 1 race is 305 kilometers, or 190 miles (excluding the shortest race at Monaco).
 This might not seem all that far for a car to go, however keep in mind these cars are driving on the limit which consumes the fuel at a much faster rate.
 They are also designed specifically to go just that distance and not much further.

 Formula 1 cars are built to the bare minimum of what they are required to do.
 This is why they carry 110kg at most, with them taking on even less for qualifying laps to keep the car as light as possible.
 For example, building a bigger fuel tank for your car would make your car slower.
 It would become heavier, and there is no need to put extra fuel into the car which would slow it down.